UNISONScotland

 The guide cannot mandate Branches who may have

-to oppose.
-Comments have also been made against important issues
+listed to oppose.
+Comments have also been made against important

-for support.
-If you need any help, advice or assistance during Conference,
+issues for support.
+If you need any help, advice or assistance

-do not hesitate to contact the Scottish Regional delegates.
+during Conference, do not hesitate to contact the Scottish Regional

-experience suggests that around forty motions and composites will
+submitted, experience suggests that around forty motions and composites

-be chosen for debate, after prioritisation by NEC, regions and equality
+will be chosen for debate, after prioritisation by NEC, regions

 That process has highlighted the following themes.